Blackburn Music Academy

 Festival Napa Valley attracts some of the world’s finest musicians, who serve as faculty and coaches for the Academy.
 Performing chamber and orchestral music with renowned musicians is a distinctive part of the Academy experience at Festival Napa Valley.
+These are the faculty who have confirmed their participation for 2020.

 For a list of past performers, click here.